fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fb_AeronauticalReference.md

 </fb:designatedPoint>
 ```

-Hypertext reference to be provided in accordance with the [AIXM feature Identification and Reference document], chapter 3.4.1.
+Hypertext reference to be provided in accordance with the <a href="https://aixm.aero/sites/default/files/imce/AIXM51/aixm_feature_identification_and_reference-1.0.pdf"><em>AIXM feature Identification and Reference document</em></a>, chapter 3.4.1.

 #### OPTION 4 - Complete Reference